-This Insuring Agreement has coverage for Winterkill Provision when the following conditions are met:

-- a.
-The acres are insured in the current year; and - b.
-The acres were insured in the previous Crop Year; and - c.
-Alfalfa and legume acres have not had more than five years of production; or - d.
+- This Insuring Agreement has coverage for Winterkill Provision when the following conditions are met: - i.
+The acres are insured in the current year; and - ii.
+The acres were insured in the previous Crop Year; and - iii.
+Alfalfa and legume acres have not had more than five years of production; or - iv.
 Grass acres have not had more than eight years of production.